ethereum-cph/Cryptozombies/README.md

 - Install node & npm https://nodejs.org/en/ (version 8 or 9 is fine)
 - Install truffle from the command line: `npm install -g truffle`
 - Install a text editor https://confluence.jetbrains.com/display/WI/WebStorm+EAP
-- Install a local webserver: npm i http-server
+- Install a local webserver: `npm install -g http-server`

 If you would like to use Infura to not sync a local node use a HD wallet http://truffleframework.com/tutorials/using-infura-custom-provider